BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/01/index.md

 <img align="center" src="fig-01_05.jpg" width="500">
 </p>

-The Barnabas Racer is a continuation project for the [Barnabas-Bot](https://shop.barnabasrobotics.com/collections/kits-1/products/barnabas-bot-kit) project.
+The Barnabas Racer is a continuation project for Barnabas-Bot](https://shop.barnabasrobotics.com/collections/kits-1/products/barnabas-bot-kit).
 This robot is a car that is able to think and act on its own.
-Builders will cover concepts from Barnabas Bot (circuits, coding, mechanical build) and will also be introduced to sensors!
+Builders will cover concepts from Barnabas Bot (circuits, coding, mechanical build) in addition to sensors.
 Recommended Ages: 11+

 ### Project Materials